Smooth Transitions: Help Your Child Move from One Activity to the Next

 When we ask them to transition from one task to another, we’re often asking them to go from doing something fun, like playing with a friend, to doing something not so fun, like cleaning up and going home.
 Let’s be honest, as adults, we don’t like that either!

-I have some tips and tricks up my sleeve that I’m excited to share with you today.
-These tips will help you eliminate those transition tantrums and help your child shift from one task to another with ease.
+I have some tips and tricks up my sleeve that will help you eliminate tantrums triggered by transitions and help your child shift from one task to another with ease.
 Doesn’t that sound nice?
 Let’s get into it!

 Give them a heads up

-Rather than abruptly telling your child, “It’s time to get out of the bathtub.”
-Let them know ahead of time that their bathtime is coming to an end.
-Give them a ten minute warning, five minute warning and then a one minute warning.
+For example, if your child is taking a bath, rather than telling them, “It’s time to get out of the bathtub,” let them know ahead of time that their bath time is coming to an end.
+Give them a five minute warning and then a one minute warning.
 When you give them the one minute warning, make it clear that their time is coming to an end and let them know that they need to wrap up any loose ends on their game before the minute is up.
+That might sound like this, "In one minute we have to get out of the bathtub.
+Finish up your game."

-Time is such an abstract concept for our toddlers.
-If your child is having a hard time grasping how long ten minutes or five minutes is, try using the free “TimeTimer” app for a visual representation of the time frame you’ve assigned to the task.
+Time is an abstract concept for our toddlers.
+If your child is having a hard time grasping how long ten minutes or five minutes is, try using the free “TimeTimer” app for a visual representation of the time frame you’ve given them.
+This will help your child understand how long a minute actually is and will be more effective.

 Make it fun